✦ Scandinavian-inspired design, curated for modern living

 • Effective moisture absorption helps protect documents, photos, electronics, clothing, and other valuables.

-• Rechargeable in minutes when the color-changing dot turns pink, making it convenient for repeated use.
+• Rechargeable design makes it convenient for repeated use.

 Cons: